 As we sit and burn in the desert sun, Endless arrives with his hiking partner Queen B. What’s the ‘B’ for?
 Bee?
 Bitch?
 Bacchanalia?
 We’ll probably never know.
 They’ve got pretty small packs which in the world of thru-hiking generally translates to bigger miles (and being super cool).
 They leave the water tank just before us and we decide we’ll probably never see them again.
 I wonder where Moist is.

 After another couple of hours of hiking (and can I just say that I am disappointed that I haven’t seen a snake yet), we catch up to Moist in time for a small climb between two hills before our descent to the fourth water cache.
-Heading down, we have climb over some pipe gates and scoot under some barbed wire fences – luckily they aren’t electrified.
+Heading down, we have to climb over some pipe gates and scoot under some barbed wire fences – luckily they aren’t electrified.

-At the fourth water cache we meet Franklinstein and Fly Balls – two more experienced thru-hikers (everyone we’ve met until this point has completed at least one other thru-hike).
+At the fourth water cache, we meet Franklinstein and Fly Balls – two more experienced thru-hikers (everyone we’ve met until this point has completed at least one other thru-hike).
 There’s no shade here and after filling up on water we decide to stop in the next place we find some cover.
 This place ends up being 4 mi / 6.4 km away (and it’s not great shade).

 The rest of the day has us climbing and crawling under many more fences as we head mostly cross country.
 And across that country, we find many of the CDT’s infamous “New Mexico Water Sources” – aka old tires and rusted troughs filled with scummy water that you would probably never even think of drinking if your life didn’t depend on it.